-- 6. Other than qualifications, skills, knowledge and experience requirements, are there any other eligibility criteria that applicants should meet to be eligible for registration? - 7.
+- 6. Other than qualifications, skills, knowledge and experience requirements, are there any other eligibility criteria that applicants should meet to be eligible for registration?
+Engineering Geologists input should be required for all critical structures and on any structure constructed on ground sloping greater than 15 degrees. - 7.
 Are there other types of Design Practitioners that should be included or any that should be removed?
 If so, what are they and why?